-- The Executive Director signs all contracts binding the Society and approves all bills above staff manager approval limits. - () Before signing any contract above \$50K, the Executive Director shall forward the contract to the President for review together with a form that shall contain the dates of FinCom and BoG approvals and a link to the corresponding minutes where the approvals are reported. - All expenses/anticipated cash outflows that are new to ComSoc operations, and exceed \$25K, require the presentation of a business plan at the time of FinCom and BoG approval requests. - A business plan should, at minimum, answer the following questions: - o What opportunity (or problem) is being addressed? - What is the likely cost? - o Is this a one-time expense, or will it occur regularly (for example, annually)? - What are the types of expenses involved (support, equipment, etc.)?
+• The Executive Director signs all contracts binding the Society and approves all bills above staff manager approval limits.

-- o Will this expenditure generate future revenue, or provide an enhanced service? - o What are the likely returns expressed in dollars, statistics, or other benefits? - o How and when will these returns be measured? - Are there any relevant models for this initiative? - Does this project fall within IEEE policies and procedures; is IEEE approval required for this project? - o Which BoG member will assume responsibility for this project? - o If approved, when will the project commence, and when will the first report to BoG be presented? - o If a new product, describe the market, marketing media, marketing costs, and expected sales volume. - If a project/contract does not require a business plan, the project/contract should be made known to the BoG at the next meeting. - For contracts in excess of \$25,000 please refer to the IEEE Finance Committee Operations Manual, Section 8d, for additional approvals and execution authority requirements.
+- (\) Before signing any contract above \$50K, the Executive Director shall forward the contract to the President for review together with a form that shall contain the dates of FinCom and BoG approvals and a link to the corresponding minutes where the approvals are reported. - All expenses/anticipated cash outflows that are new to ComSoc operations, and exceed \$25K, require the presentation of a business plan at the time of FinCom and BoG approval requests. - A business plan should, at minimum, answer the following questions: - What opportunity (or problem) is being addressed? - O What is the likely cost? - o Is this a one-time expense, or will it occur regularly (for example, annually)? - What are the types of expenses involved (support, equipment, etc.)? - o Will this expenditure generate future revenue, or provide an enhanced service? - What are the likely returns expressed in dollars, statistics, or other benefits? - o How and when will these returns be measured? - o Are there any relevant models for this initiative? - Does this project fall within IEEE policies and procedures; is IEEE approval required for this project? - o Which BoG member will assume responsibility for this project? - o If approved, when will the project commence, and when will the first report to BoG be presented? - o If a new product, describe the market, marketing media, marketing costs, and expected sales volume. - If a project/contract does not require a business plan, the project/contract should be made known to the BoG at the next meeting. - For contracts in excess of \$25,000 please refer to the IEEE Finance Committee Operations Manual, Section 8d, for additional approvals and execution authority requirements.
 The additional process and approvals specified in the IEEE Finance Committee Operation Manual do not void the necessary approvals required by ComSoc that are specified in ComSoc's governing documents. - Competitive bidding from at least three vendors shall be solicited for expenditures greater than \$100,000 USD.
 When competitive bidding is required, an ad hoc committee shall be appointed by the President to prepare the bid and to evaluate the vendors' responses to the bid.
 The committee shall include the Society Executive Director and the appropriate Senior Staff Member, shall be chaired by a Volunteer, and the majority of members shall be volunteers.
 Before entering into any agreement with vendors, the appropriate approval must be obtained as per the table above. - Proposed product pricing changes must be submitted to FinCom for review 21 days before the BoG meeting.
-FinCom shall make a recommendation to the BoG.
+FinCom shall make a recommendation to the BoG. - The budget may include projects that are funded on the basis of the 3% and 50% rules which are defined in clause A.3.1.1..
+The process for determination and approval of such expenditure items is specified in clause A.3.2.